-After a run in 11 film festivals nationwide — including an honorable mention in the Santa Monica International Film Festival — “Dirty Laundry” is now available to rent or purchase on Vimeo On Demand.
+After a run in 11 film festivals nationwide — including an honorable mention in the Santa Monica International Film Festival — “Dirty Laundry” is now available to rent or purchase on Video Project.

 “The whole process of making this documentary has been a lot of things: Eye opening, shocking, heartwarming, exhausting, exciting and rewarding,” Johnson said.
 “From Day One we were welcomed with open arms into the mesothelioma community.
 It was the first time we’ve really had open and extensive conversations about our grandmother’s mesothelioma with others who have been affected by asbestos.”

 Johnson said he and Lewis were thrilled with the film’s reception.
 They found the audience fit into one of two categories — those who watched in disbelief and those who know all too well the dangers of asbestos and the shock of a mesothelioma diagnosis.

 “There were always a few people in our audience who came to see it because they recently lost a loved one to mesothelioma.
 Those people were really able to connect with the film on another level,” Johnson said.
 “We even had an individual ask if we were going to make another movie about more individuals’ stories.”

 When Lewis and Johnson set out to make the film in 2016, their understanding of mesothelioma was limited to late-night television commercials.
 Their knowledge of asbestos was formed mostly by pop culture references on shows like “The Simpsons” and movies like “Step Brothers.”

 Now, their perspective on asbestos and the deadly diseases it causes is forever changed.